-Two anti-SARS-CoV-2 monoclonal antibody therapies may be used currently for treatment of COVID-19 pursuant to Emergency Use Authorizations (EUAs) from the Food and Drug Administration (FDA): sotrovimab and bebtelovimab.
+Bebtelovimab is the only anti-SARS-CoV-2 monoclonal antibody therapy currently authorized for treatment of COVID-19 pursuant to Emergency Use Authorization (EUA) from the Food and Drug Administration (FDA).

-Treatment with sotrovimab and bebtelovimab are authorized for treatment of COVID-19 in adult and pediatric patients (12 years of age and older weighing at least 40 kg) who meet EUA criteria including:
+Bebtelovimab is authorized for treatment of COVID-19 in adult and pediatric patients (12 years of age and older weighing at least 40 kg) who meet EUA criteria including:

 - 1. Individuals who have mild-to-moderate, symptomatic COVID-19, with at least one symptom including but not limited to fever, chills, body aches, new loss of taste or smell, nausea, vomiting, cough, sore throat, nasal congestion, runny nose, diarrhea, shortness of breath, headache - 2.
-Individuals who have received a positive COVID-19 test (antigen or molecular)

-- 3. Individuals who have at least one risk factor for progression to severe disease or death from COVID-19, including but not limited to age ≥ 65 years old, pregnancy, chronic kidney disease, diabetes, immunosuppressive disease, immunosuppressive treatment, cardiovascular disease, hypertension, chronic lung disease, sickle cell disease neurodevelopmental disorder, medical-related technological dependence, obesity BMI > 25 or above 85th percentile for age/gender), other medical conditions that place one at high risk for severe disease1 - 4.
+Individuals who have received a positive COVID-19 test (antigen or molecular) - 3.
+Individuals who have at least one risk factor for progression to severe disease or death from COVID-19, including but not limited to age ≥ 65 years old, pregnancy, chronic kidney disease, diabetes, immunosuppressive disease, immunosuppressive treatment, cardiovascular disease, hypertension, chronic lung disease, sickle cell disease neurodevelopmental disorder, medical-related technological dependence, obesity BMI > 25 or above 85th percentile for age/gender), other medical conditions that place one at high risk for severe disease1 - 4.
 Bebtelovimab is authorized in individuals for whom alternative COVID-19 treatment options approved or authorized by FDA are not accessible or clinically appropriate

 In general, treatments for COVID-19 should be started as soon as possible after diagnosis of COVID-19.
-Sotrovimab and bebtelovimab are authorized for treatment within the first seven days of COVID-19 symptom onset.
+Bebtelovimab is authorized for treatment within the first seven days of COVID-19 symptom onset.

 Monoclonal antibodies are not authorized for individuals who are hospitalized due to COVID-19 or who require supplemental oxygen for COVID-19.
-If using home oxygen therapy, monoclonal antibody therapy is not authorized if the oxygen dose has increased following start of symptoms/positive test for COVID-19.Individuals who have a history of allergic reaction (hives, facial swelling, difficulty breathing, anaphylaxis) following monoclonal antibody therapy should not receive additional monoclonal antibody doses.
+If using home oxygen therapy, monoclonal antibody therapy is not authorized if the oxygen dose has increased following start of symptoms/positive test for COVID-19.
+Individuals who have a history of allergic reaction (hives, facial swelling, difficulty breathing, anaphylaxis) following monoclonal antibody therapy should not receive additional monoclonal antibody doses.